 This Is What I Purchased

 I guess it wouldn’t be fair not to share with you what I finally decided to purchase after all this reading.
 I actually ended up buying both a foam roller and a foam ball set.
 Since my injury is in my lower back I wanted to be able to target that area specifically.
-I’ll be updating this post with my review after using them for a while.

 Thanks For Reading